KarimKamaletdinov/hm/README.md

 # History maps
-The front-end for HistoryMaps project
+The front-end with cashed data for HistoryMaps project